neo4j/graphql/docs/rfcs/rfc-006-auth-plugin.md

 ### Core Plugins

-Users are already using the existing JWT decode functionally and it has proven to work so, instead of forcing upgrading users to write their own JWT functionally, let's expose our own Auth plugin that extends the `Neo4jGraphQLAuth`.
-The ‘core’ auth plugin would be exported from the new library `@neo4j/graphql-plugins`:
+Users are already using the existing JWT decode functionally and it has proven to work so, instead of forcing upgrading users to write their own JWT functionally, let's expose our own `Auth` plugin that extends the `Neo4jGraphQLAuthPlugin`.
+The ‘core’ `Auth` plugin should be exported from the new library `@neo4j/graphql-plugins`:

 ```js
 import { Neo4jGraphQL } from "@neo4j/graphql";